cuustard/uni/SCC.141.md

 - Understand the limitations
 - Create a solution that meets all essential criteria

-In terms of legal and ethical obligations:

-- Ethics
+To effectively address these expectations, it is essential to consider legal and ethical frameworks that influence how solutions are developed and implemented.

-  - Moral principles, recognised by a given group, of right and wrong that guide behaviours
-  - E.G. avoiding plagiarism
+- **Ethics** are moral principles, recognised by a given group, of right and wrong that guide behaviours.
+E.G. avoiding plagiarism
-- Legal Frameworks
-  - Laws based on ethics to regulate behaviour
-  - E.G. Not sharing someone's private information without consent
+- **Legal Frameworks** are laws based on ethics to regulate behaviour.
+E.G. Not sharing someone's private information without consent
     - Code of conduct/ethics like 'The BCS code of conduct' and 'ACM code of ethics'.
-    - Professional Competence and Integrity
-    - Public Interest
-    - Duty to the profession
-- Best Practice
+    - Frameworks like the GDPR, Equality Act, Copyright, Designs and Patents Act
-  - Going beyond legal requirements to act ethically
+- **Best Practice** is going beyond legal requirements to act ethically
     - E.G. Asking for clear permission before collecting personal data

-Legal Frameworks:

-- GDPR
-- Equality Act 2010
-- Copyright, Designs and Patents Act 1988
+However, legal and ethical considerations are only part of the broader responsibility—managing risks effectively is another key element of problem-solving in Computer Science.

 There is an importance to managing risks.
 We need to anticipate and minimise unintended consequences and build dependable and error-tolerant systems.

-There is an importance to considering end-users as it is vital to consider end-users throughout the dev lifecycle.
+Possible unintended consequences could include misuse, malevolent actors, negative effects on well-being, and inadequate protection of privacy and security.
+Anticipating and minimising risks is a big part of problem-solving. **Dependability** is an important property for many systems and risk management.
+It is defined as "that property of a computer system such that reliance can justifiably be placed on the service it delivers".
+There are ways of enhancing dependability through removing faults, being fault-tolerant, etc. Good analysis and planning stages enable better consideration of potential risks.
+Incomplete requirements are a key cause of project failure, so identifying the right requirements is crucial.

+Risk management and dependability, though critical, must be paired with a user-focused approach to ensure solutions are practical and beneficial for their intended audience.

+It is vital to consider end-users throughout the system development life cycle because computers are used by a diverse population, each with unique needs, capabilities, and limitations.
+Systems should prioritize both accessibility and usability to ensure they are effective and inclusive.
+Digital accessibility involves designing and building websites and applications that allow disabled people to interact with them meaningfully and equivalently.
+Usability, on the other hand, focuses on enabling users to achieve their goals efficiently and with satisfaction.
+A usable product is intuitive, functional, and enjoyable.
+While people are unique and unpredictable, making it impossible to design for every scenario, understanding diverse user needs is essential.
+However, users may struggle to articulate their requirements, meaning their stated desires may not fully align with their actual needs.